muammar/muammar.github.io.old/en/index.md

 - Franz Kafka, "La metamorfosis".
 - JRR Tolkien, "The Hobbit".
 - Peter J. Feibelman, "A PhD is not enough".
+- Robert M. Bramson  "Coping with Difficult People: The Proven-Effective Battle Plan That Has Helped Millions Deal with the Troublemakers in Their Lives at Home and at Work".

 And many more...
 I'll put them when I have more time..